mdn/content/files/en-us/web/css/@page/index.md

 ## Description

 You can't change all CSS properties with `@page`.
-You can only change the margin of the document.
+You can only change the margins of the document.
 Attempts to change any other CSS properties will be ignored.

 The `@page` at-rule can be accessed via the CSS object model interface {{domxref("CSSPageRule")}}.